MiniFate/MiniFate/_chapters/00-outline.md

 ## Rolling the Dice

-Dice are an important part of {GameName} because they add unpredictability to the story, but that doesn't mean you need to roll for every little thing.
+Dice are an important part of {GameName} because they add surprise and excitement to the story, but that doesn't mean you need to roll for every little thing.
 As a general rule, the GM should prompt players for a roll in situations where a competent hero might reasonably fail _and_ failure adds an interesting twist to the story.
 For example, a `Swashbuckling Genius` probably doesn't need to roll to fend off an attack by a `Nameless Deck-Hand`... but she might roll to subdue him before his friends escape, or to recognize him as a `Student of the Blade Dancers`.